 I remember attending the Toronto Comicon for the first time two years ago.
 I did not know what to expect and I was convinced to participate in cosplay, although it was outside my comfort zone.
 I slowly felt at ease once I witnessed everyone else dressed up.
 Soon enough, I became excited by all the comic-themed vendors and spent my money on Harry Potter make-up brushes and Batman key rings.

 By the end of my adventurous day, I was starving.
 When it was time to grab a bite to eat, I suddenly remembered that I was dressed up in a wig and desperately wished I could go somewhere without drawing attention to myself.

 Comic book characters are usually in disguise, and you could say that Figures is a restaurant in its own disguise.
 Entering the restaurant, the visuals on the wall draw your eyes.
 The place appears to be a vintage toy and comic shop decorated with comic book wallpaper.
 Comics, collectibles and figurines are also for sale.
 As fascinating as the lobby seems, there’s another universe to discover once a door swings open to reveal a cocktail bar full of appeal.
-Their cocktail menu adds to the ambience with drinks paying tribute to fan favourites, such as Spiderman with the Web Slinging Spider Hombre cocktail and my personal favourite, the Poison Ivy.
+Their cocktail menu adds to the ambiance with drinks paying tribute to fan favorites, such as Spiderman with the Web-Slinging Spider Hombre cocktail and my personal favorite, the Poison Ivy.